 You can also take this time to build your brand.
 How much effort do you spend pitching and proposing clients?
 Consider finding new ways to funnel in future clients by elevating your network.

 We think you are.
-And that's why we created Hectic for you.
+And that's why we created Moxie for you.
 It's also why we provide resources to support the success of freelancers like you.